 - Sustainable Commercial Fisheries – We promote Alaska’s responsibly-managed fisheries, fishermen as stewards of their marine ecosystem, and Alaska seafood as a renewable resource for future generations.

-- Coastal Culture – We tell stories of Alaskans’ connection to the ocean and all users of salmon.
+- Coastal Culture – We tell stories of Alaskans’ connection to the ocean and all consumers of salmon.

 - Wild Places – We encourage connection to the natural world through work and play.

-- Quality products and design – We offer original designs and functional products that are sustainably sourced and ethically manufactured for an ocean lifestyle.
+- Quality products and design – We offer original designs and functional products that are sustainably sourced and ethically manufactured for life on and by the ocean.